Norwegian registry of brain and spinal cord tumours

 Information about brain tumors on the Cancer Society's website.

-Registration to the register
+Reporting to the registry

 Reminders for missing messages and receipts for submitted messages are available in the KREMT portal.
 It is also possible to cache forms.